taviso/wpdfilter/README.md

 You probably need to restart the Windows Search service, or just reboot.
 If that worked, go to your Documents folder and try searching for something in explorer.
-It should now be able to see the contents of your `.wpd` files.
+It should now be able to see the contents of your `.wp` files.

 # Uninstallation